mawilliams098/interview_project/README.md

 ### Download .env

-I've emailed Deborah a `keys` file containing all of my API keys, please download this and put it into the main project folder `interview_project/interview_project` and rename it as `.env`
+I've emailed Deborah a Google doc containing all of my API keys, please create a file called `.env` in `interview_project/interview_project` and paste these keys in.

 ### Start & activate venv virtual environment